monaalomari99/project1/README.md

 #Hello World

-this is a first_github for my first project
+This is a readme for our first project!